MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - stored on SSD storage
 - can store session state data (so does Elasticache)
 - spread across 3 geographically distinct data centers
+  - regional service; no need to explicitly provision multi-AZ deployment
 - automatically shards data and spread across servers
 - good for simple GET/PUT requests and queries
+- Attribute name and value combined should not exceed 400 KB
 - eventual consistent reads (default)
 	- consistency across all copies reached within 1 second
 - strongly consistent reads